Q

 D).
 Increases the element's total size

+A).
+To create space outside the border, separating elements

 B).
-To create space between elements
+To create space between the content and the border

 C).
-To create space outside the border

-D).
 To style the content area